atif275/air_core/notepad_module/README.md

 ## Troubleshooting

-This setup enables automated, AI-powered handling of Directory systems notes with flexible options
+This setup enables automated, AI-powered handling of Notepads notes with flexible options